mchampine/fracleaf/README.md

 A Clojure project to visualize a fractal shape created by iterating an affine transform.

-Uses [Neaderthal](https://neanderthal.uncomplicate.org/) for the affine transform and [tech.viz](https://github.com/techascent/tech.viz) for visualization.
+Uses [Neaderthal](https://neanderthal.uncomplicate.org/) for the affine transform, nextjournal/clerk for notebook functionality, and [tech.viz](https://github.com/techascent/tech.viz) for visualization.

 ## Usage

-Clone the repo, generate svgs, view them however you like (e.g. in a browser)
+Clone the repo and jack-in.
+Go to src/fracleaf/core.clj and evaluate (clerk/show! "src/fracleaf/core.clj") to display a notebook page showing the code and output of the leaf visualization.
+Evaluate (clerk/show! "notebooks/fractalleaf.clj") for a notebook of just the visualization.
+See src/fracleaf/gensvg.clj to generate svgs.

 ## License